By Kenneth M. Gorenberg*

 This article should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended for general informational purposes only, and you are urged to consult your own lawyer on any specific legal questions you may have concerning your situation.

-*Kenneth M. Gorenberg is a partner in the Chicago office of Barnes & Thornburg LLP.
+*Kenneth M. Gorenberg is a partner at Barnes & Thornburg LLP.
 A versatile litigator, Mr. Gorenberg is a member of the firm’s Insurance Recovery and Counseling, Commercial Litigation, Construction, Toxic Tort, and Appellate practice groups.